tal/tumblr-parse/readme.markdown

-TODO:
+To Do:
 ===
-  Make index, permalink, tag, search pages subclasses Fix audio posts
+1. Make index, permalink, tag, search pages subclasses
+2. Fix audio posts
-  Adjust swap_block to allow for multiple captures using array rather than hash
+3. Adjust swap_block to allow for multiple captures using array rather than hash

 Someday Maybe:
 ===
-  Add module to pull your posts from tumblr to generate file Change parsing engine to grab any block and process rather than looking for blocks to process
+1. Add module to pull your posts from tumblr to generate file
+2. Change parsing engine to grab any block and process rather than looking for blocks to process